WishingWell13/WishingWell13/README.md

   </div>

   <img src="https://komarev.com/ghpvc/?username=WishingWell13&style=flat-square&color=blue" alt=""/>
 </div>

 ### 🔭 I’m currently working on

+#### Data Visualization

+- I am working with the Qualcomm Institute to visualize voxel space weather data in Virtual Reality using Unreal Engine 5 (UE5).

+#### Open Source

+- I am a tutor in the class [CSE 190: Working with Large Code Bases](https://cse190largecodebases.github.io/sp24/).
+Currently, I am developing the curriculum for how students are assessed on their peer review skills.

 ### 🕰️ I previously was working on

 #### Natural Language Processing

 - I worked with [Ujima S&P](https://sites.google.com/view/ujima-sp-lab/home?authuser=0) to produce a paper analyzing Reddit threads surrounding child saftey on Roblox using Python scripts employing Pandas, webscraping, and Natural Language Processing techniques.
-- I worked with the [Qualcomm Institute](https://qi.ucsd.edu/) to create metahuman Avatars for interactive learning by fine tune a Llama3 Model using LlamaFactory to expand emotion tagging datasets and speak like historical figures.
+- I worked with the [Qualcomm Institute](https://qi.ucsd.edu/) to create metahuman Avatars for interactive learning by fine-tune a Llama3 Model using LlamaFactory to expand emotion tagging datasets and speak like historical figures.

 #### Web Development

 - At [Cornerstone OnDemand](https://www.cornerstoneondemand.com/), I developed UI components and resolved accessibility bugs with their [Capability Categories](https://help.csod.com/help/csod_0/Content/Core_Functions/Capabilities/Capability_Categories/Manage_Capability_Categories.htm?tocpath=General%20Features%20(Core)%7CCapabilities%20and%20Skills%20Profile%7CCapabilities%20Administration%7CCapability%20Categories%7C_____0) feature.
 - At the 🔷 [Association for Computing Machinery (ACM) at UCSD](https://acmucsd.com), I developed the store item page and various Admin pages for [Portal V2](https://github.com/acmucsd/membership-portal-ui-v2) using NextJS and SCSS, servicing 5000+ total users.
 - I managed a team of high school interns to design [this website](https://morethancode.ucsd.edu/) for [Ujima S&P](https://sites.google.com/view/ujima-sp-lab/home?authuser=0) cataloging resources for social and cultural impacts of computing using HTML, CSS, and Javascript.